-When most people think of wood, they think of a softwood that is easy to work, but for those that know, there is a big world of carving wood out there, one that most people don’t understand.
-Carvers love the feel of ebony wood, and they love working with it.
-For this, they carve most of their projects from it.
-Ebony is a black hardwood with a frosted look, and it has a grain that is almost like a texture of wood.
-It’s a very dense wood and is very hard to work with.
+When most people think of wood, they think of an easy-to-work softwood, but for those in the know, there is a big world of carving wood that most people do not understand.
+Carvers love the feel of ebony and love working with this wood.
+For this reason, they carve most of their projects from this wood.
+Ebony is a black hardwood with a matte appearance and a grain, almost like wood texture.
+It is a very dense wood and is difficult to work with.

-When working with ebony, there are a few types of tools that you will need, and some of them can be very expensive, and some of them can be very simple.
+When working with ebony, you will need a few types of tools; some of them can be very expensive, and some can be very simple.
 It is often used to carve African figures and African head sculptures, and the darker wood can be thematic.
 Let’s look at how you can get the best out of it.

 Advice for Hand Carving Ebony?

 When carving ebony, use a carving board or carving bench.
-You can’t carve ebony on anything else but these two things because they have a smooth surface for you to work with, and it will save your carving tools from excessive wear.
-Make sure that you keep your carving tool sharp at all times, even if you don’t use it often.
+You can’t carve ebony on anything else but these two things because they have a smooth surface for you to work with and will save your carving tools from excessive wear.
+Ensure you keep your carving tool sharp, even if you don’t use it often.
 If you do not sharpen your tools regularly, you may ruin your tools when using them.

-The best way to get started with hand carvings is by learning about the different types of woods available and which ones suit your style of carving better than others.
+The best way to get started with hand carvings is by learning about the types of woods available and which ones suit your carving style better than others.
 Once you learn more about each type of wood, you can start experimenting with them.
-There are many ways to do this, so make sure that you experiment as much as possible before making any final decisions.
+There are many ways to do this, so make sure you experiment as much as possible before making any final decisions.

 Where to buy ebony wood

 You can purchase ebony wood from many carving suppliers, and it is often reasonably priced compared to other types of carving wood.
 Most carving suppliers will offer ebony for sale, but you should always compare prices before purchasing.
-Ebony carving can be expensive, so the best idea is to shop around to get the highest quality carving at the lowest possible price.
+Ebony carving can be expensive, so the best idea is to shop for the highest quality carving at the lowest possible price.

 Once you have purchased your ebony wood, you must prepare it appropriately before starting to carve.
 You first want to sand down the rough edges until they are flat enough to begin cutting into.
 This process takes time and patience but once completed.
 You will find yourself enjoying the results.